 How to freeze carrots

-It is the best way to freeze carrots (or any other root vegetable) for a quick start on your mirepoix (or soffrito).
-Use the diced carrots in soups, stews and casseroles.
-Or oven-roast the whole frozen carrots.
+Freezing blanched carrots is the best way to preserve fresh carrots (or any other root vegetable) for a quick start on your mirepoix (or soffrito).

 Blanching preserves the nutritional value and the colour.
 And flash freezing ensures individually frozen carrots instead of a big chunk of diced carrot.